 What Is Group Therapy?

 Group therapy involves the simultaneous treatment of several clients experiencing similar issues.
-One or more mental health professionals facilitate these programs, which can occur in various settings including schools, treatment facilities, private practice offices, and hospitals.
+One or more mental health professionals facilitate these programs, which can occur in various settings, like schools, treatment facilities, private practice offices, and hospitals.
 Sessions can vary in length and frequency, but typically take place weekly or monthly.1

 Eating disorders often fester in secrecy and isolation.
 Patients tend to conceal their struggles and avoid disclosing their eating disorder symptoms with others.
 Group therapy, in many ways, acts as an antidote for this behavior.

-Some of the benefits of group therapy include:
+Some of the benefits of group therapy for eating disorders include:

 - Identifying faulty thinking patterns

-- Learning new coping skills to replace problematic ones
+- Learning new coping skills for eating disorders to replace problematic ones

 - Receiving peer support and guidance